 No assignments may be given before Orientation.
 Recommended (optional) summer reading is fine.

 Assignments between Orientation and the Tuesday after Labor Day are not discouraged or encouraged.
-Some courses just need to get started to do the curricula justice.
-The Tuesday morning after Labor Day, assignments are welcome.
+The Tuesday morning after Labor Day, assignments are expected.

 No assignments may be given the week set aside for spring break.